percona/k8spsmdb-docs/docs/delete.md

 # Delete Percona Operator for MongoDB

-To delete Percona Operator for MongoDB from Kubernetes environment means to delete the database Distribution cluster, then delete the [CustomRecourceDefinitions (CRDs))](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) and the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to the Operator.
-Afterwards you can clean up the resources such as [PersistentVolumeClaims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and Secrets.

-Choose the instructions relevant to the way you installed the Operator.

-=== "kubectl"
+You may have different reasons to clean up your Kubernetes environment: moving from trial deployment to a production one, testing experimental configurations and the like.
+In either case, you need to remove some (or all) of these objects:

+* Percona Distribution for MongoDB cluster managed by the Operator
+* Percona Operator for MongoDB itself
+* Custom Resource Definition deployed with the Operator
+* Resources like PVCs and Secrets

+## Delete the database cluster

-    To delete the Operator, do the following:
+To delete the database cluster means to delete the Custom Resource associated with it.

+!!! note

+    There are two [finalizers](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) defined in the Custom Resource, which define whether to delete or preserve  TLS-related objects and data volumes when the cluster is deleted.

+    * `finalizers.percona.com/delete-ssl`: if present, objects, created for SSL (Secret, certificate, and issuer) are deleted along with the cluster deletion.
+    * `finalizers.percona.com/delete-pvc`: if present, [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for the database cluster Pods are deleted along with the cluster deletion.

+    Both finalizers are off by default in the `deploy/cr.yaml` configuration file, and this allows you to recreate the cluster without losing data, credentials for the system users, etc. You can always [delete TLS-related objects and PVCs manually](#clean-up-resources), if needed.

+The steps are the following:
 {.power-number}

-    1. Delete the Distribution cluster:
+1. List the Custom Resources.
+Replace the `<namespace>` placeholder with your value

     ```{.bash data-prompt="$"}
+    $ kubectl get psmdb -n <namespace>
+    ```

+2. Delete the Custom Resource with the name of your cluster

+    ```{.bash data-prompt="$"}
     $ kubectl delete psmdb <cluster_name> -n <namespace>
     ```

     It may take a while to stop and delete the cluster.

     ??? example "Sample output"

     ```{.text .no-copy}
     perconaservermongodb.psmdb.percona.com "my-cluster-name" deleted
     ```

-    2. Delete the Operator
+3. Check that the cluster is deleted by listing the Custom Resources again:

     ```{.bash data-prompt="$"}
-        $ kubectl delete -f deploy/bundle.yaml -n pmo
+    $ kubectl get psmdb -n <namespace>
     ```

+    ??? example "Sample output"

+    ```{.text .no-copy}
+    No resources found in <namespace> namespace.
+    ```

-        This deletes CRDs and the deployment of the Operator
+## Delete the Operator

+Choose the instructions relevant to the way you installed the Operator.

+=== "kubectl"

+    To uninstall the Operator, delete the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to it.
+    {.power-number}

+    1. List the deployments.
+Replace the `<namespace>` placeholder with your namespace.

+        ```{.bash data-prompt="$"}
+        $ kubectl get deploy -n <namespace>
+        ```

+    2. Delete the `percona-*` deployment

+        ```{.bash data-prompt="$"}
+        $ kubectl delete deploy percona-server-mongodb-operator -n pmo
+        ```

+    3. Check that the Operator is deleted by listing the Pods.
+As a result you should have no Pods related to it.

+        ```{.bash data-prompt="$"}
+        $ kubectl get pods -n pmo
+        ```

+        ??? example "Sample output"

+        ```{.text .no-copy}
+        No resources found in <namespace> namespace.
+        ```

+    4. If you are not just deleting the Operator and PostgreSQL cluster from a specific namespace, but want to clean up your entire Kubernetes environment, you can also delete the [CustomRecourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).

+        <i warning>:material-alert: Warning:</i> CRDs in Kubernetes are non-namespaced but are available to the whole environment.
+This means that you shouldn’t delete CRDs if you still have the Operator and database cluster in some namespace.

+        Get the list of CRDs.

+        ```{.bash data-prompt="$"}
+        $ kubectl get crd
+        ```

+    5. Delete the `percona*.psmdb.percona.com` CRDs

+        ```{.bash data-prompt="$"}
+        $ kubectl delete crd perconaservermongodbbackups.psmdb.percona.com perconaservermongodbrestores.psmdb.percona.com perconaservermongodbs.psmdb.percona.com
+        ```

         ??? example "Sample output"